 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly articulates specific capabilities (querying Azure Monitor logs, detecting multiple threat types, building KQL queries), includes rich natural trigger terms spanning security and Azure domains, and provides explicit 'Use when' guidance.
-It is highly distinctive and would be easy for Claude to correctly select from a large pool of skills.
+The description is concise yet comprehensive, with a well-defined niche that minimizes conflict risk with other skills.

 | Dimension | Reasoning | Score |